SURGroup/UQpy/docs/source/surrogates/kriging.rst

 Adding a new regression model to the :class:`.Kriging` class is straightforward.
 This is done by creating a new class that evaluates the basis functions and the Jacobian, by extending the :class:`.Regression`.

+The :class:`.Regression` class is imported using the following command:

+>>> from UQpy.surrogates.kriging.regression_models.baseclass.Regression import Regreesion

 .. autoclass:: UQpy.surrogates.kriging.Regression
     :members: